apache/beam/learning/tour-of-beam/learning-content/IO/text-io/text-io-local-read/description.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-### TextIO local file
+### Reading from local text files using TextIO

-Apache Beam is a programming model for data processing pipelines that can be executed on a variety of runtime environments, including **Apache Flink**, **Apache Spark**, and **Google Cloud Dataflow**.
 The `TextIO` class in Apache Beam provides a way to read and write text files in a pipeline.
-To read a local file using TextIO, you can use the Read method and pass in the file path as a string.
-Here is an example of reading a local text file named "**myfile.txt**" and printing its contents:
+To read a local file using `TextIO`, you can use the `Read` method and pass in the file path as a string.
+Here is an example of reading a local text file named **"myfile.txt"** and printing its contents:
 {{if (eq .Sdk "go")}}
 ```
 p := beam.NewPipeline()